jakub-wojciechowski/alice-contracts/README.md

     truffle test --network dev

-If you are using testrpc client remember to start it with sufficent number of test accounts:
+If you are using testrpc client remember to start it with sufficient number of test accounts:

     testrpc -a 100